You’ve passed your audition and you’re now a member of London City Singers!

 You will soon be added to our LCS Slack group.
 This is our communications area, where you will find notices, rehearsal notes and everyone else in the chorus.
 Hopefully you were able to have a play around with the app when you were a prospective member, but if not, ask someone in a rehearsal to show you some basics.
 If you ‘direct message’ Slackbot a question, you will get information to help answer it.

-The chorus has a set of standing rules to help everything run smoothly.
-At the moment these are in review, but please have a read of the current ones, linked on the Members page of this website.
+The chorus has a set of standing rules to help everything run smoothly, these are linked on the Members page of this website and the Membership Co-ordinator (currently Emma W) will let you know the password for the page.

 Once you’ve read the standing rules, please complete the online membership application form here – LCS Membership Form